Dear Ms. Vicki,

 I'm sure you receive emails every day about infidelity in the military.
 Well, here's another one:

 I'm stuck.
 My husband and I have been together for almost five years and married for almost two.
-He deployed on Jan.
-19. About a week later, I started having really weird symptoms.
+About a week after he deployed, I started having really weird symptoms.
 I went to the hospital thinking I might be pregnant, but it turned out that I had a sexually transmitted disease.

 Other military wives have tried to tell me about spousal support and have said that babies aren't cheap.
 However, I feel like my actions were worse than my husband's and so I don't want anything from him.
 My husband doesn't even know that I'm pregnant.